elazar/ledger-stats/README.md

 ## Configuration

-`config.php` contains a default set of configuration settings that can be modified to suit your preferences.
+`config.sample.php` contains a sample set of configuration settings that can be modified to suit your preferences.
 Each setting is documented to indicate the purpose of its value.
-In particular, the `file` setting must be set to the path of a data file in the ledger format that ledger stats will query.
+In particular, the `file` setting must be set to the paths of one or more data files in the standard ledger or ledger XML formats that ledger stats will query.

 ## Usage